 An athlete and engineer, Paskill had the skills and training that the Aviation Section of the Signal Corps was looking for.
 In June 1917 he left his job in Virginia and, having been accepted for the A.S.S.C., went to Columbus, Ohio, to became a student at Ohio State University’s School of Military Aeronautics.
 Ground school lasted two months, from the end of June through the third full week of August 1917.
 As the men progressed through their course, rumors circulated about where they would go next.
 Initially it was thought they would be sent to Dayton, Ohio, and flying school, then that successful students would go to France to learn to fly.
 In mid-August there came a request for volunteers to train in Italy, and Paskill was among the large majority of students in his class who chose this option.7

 The class graduated August 25, 1917.8 After some free time during which many of the men visited home, Paskill and the others expecting to train in Italy gathered at Mineola on Long Island.
-On September 18, 1917, they were ferried to the east side of Manhattan to board the Carmania at a Cunard pier in the Hudson River.
+On September 18, 1917, they were ferried to the west side of Manhattan to board the Carmania at a Cunard pier in the Hudson River.
 They sailed initially to Halifax; from there, on September 21, 1917, the Carmania set out as part of a convoy to cross the Atlantic.
 The 150 men of the detachment travelled first class and had plenty of leisure, apart from Italian lessons given by Fiorello La Guardia, who was travelling with them.

 It was thus a surprise when, on docking at Liverpool on October 2, 1917, the members of the “Italian detachment” learned that they would not continue overland to Italy, but would remain in England and attend ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford.
 There was some grumbling, but the men fairly quickly settled into rooms at Christ Church and the Queen’s Colleges and life at Oxford.
 Much of the material covered in classes was not new, and the men had time to explore the town and the surrounding countryside.
 I find no written documentation of Paskill’s activities at Oxford, but he appears in at least three photos taken there by his fellow detachment member Joseph Raymond Payden.9 Men had apparently been assigned to state rooms on the Carmania in alphabetical order, and it seems likely that Paskill and Payden had become friends while roommates on the Atlantic voyage.